fortiql/data-forge/docs/articles/silver-is-the-discipline.md

 # Silver Is the Discipline: Where Truth Becomes Usable

+> Bronze taught us to survive the battlefield.
+Silver teaches us to build the weapon.

 Bronze taught us to own offsets, schemas, and raw events.
 Silver demands something harder: discipline.
 This layer turns uncut facts into reliable signals that analysts, dashboards, and machine learning models can trust.

 ---